 Get in touch, we're here for you

 The Learning Disability Helpline is our free help and advice line.

 Our team can offer advice, information and discuss what support Mencap can offer tailored to your needs, in your area.Call or email us

 Ask us a question

-If your question isn't answered here, please ask us using the form below and we'll get back to you as soon as we can.
+If your question isn't answered here, please ask us using this online form below and we'll get back to you as soon as we can.
 We want to make this information as useful as it can be.

-Or you can call our free advice and help line on 0808 808 1111 - our friendly advisors will answer your question and improve our information here too.
+Or you can call our the Learning Disability Helpline, a free advice and help line, on 0808 808 1111 - our friendly advisors will answer your question and improve our information here too.